-The Committee consists of 5 members all being Non-Executive Directors and is presided by an Independent Non-Executive Director.
+Since 7 October 2019, the Committee consisted of 3 members (previously 5) the majority of the members being Non-Executive Directors and is presided by an Independent Non- Executive Director.
+As of March 2020, a new Independent Non-Executive Director was appointed as a member of the Committee.

 The Committee convenes with such frequency as it may consider appropriate but in any event not less than two times a year.
-In 2018, the Audit and Risk Committee convened 5 times.
+In 2019, the Audit and Risk Committee convened 3 times and all other matters under the mandate of the Audit & Risk Committee were reviewed by the Board of Directors in the scope of two meetings.